Gay Provincetown: Best Gay Hotels, Bars & Nightlife (2026)

 The fast ferry from Boston to Provincetown is hands-down our favorite way to arrive.
 Ferries depart from Boston Harbor and arrive directly at MacMillan Pier in the heart of Provincetown, just steps from Commercial Street.

-The ride takes about 90 minutes, includes indoor and outdoor seating, restrooms, and a full bar onboard — and yes, it often feels like the party starts before you even arrive.
+The ride takes about an hour and half to an hour and forty minutes, includes indoor and outdoor seating, restrooms, and a full bar onboard — and yes, it often feels like the party starts before you even arrive.
 Tickets are timed and often sell out during peak season, weekends, and theme weeks, so booking in advance is essential.

 Driving from Boston to Provincetown takes about 2.5 to 3 hours, depending on traffic.
 The route is scenic, especially once you hit Cape Cod, but summer congestion can slow things significantly — particularly on weekends.